 This bag is similar to carrying a Camelbak but with more features such as custom fitting for you.
-You would most likely find athletes who mountain bike or race in endurance cycling events wear this bag.
+You would most likely find athletes who mountain bike or race in endurance cycling events wearing this bag.

-Although this bag (Osprey Daylite Pack) is great for those types of athletes, it also serves as a nice day bag to carry along on for remote rides.
+Although this bag (Osprey Daylite Pack) is great for those types of athletes, it also serves as a nice day bag to carry along for remote rides.

 Here are some features that make it great:

 - Easy to carry a bag of snacks

 - Attaches to a variety of compatible Osprey packs

 - Side mesh pockets to store extra water bottles

 - Front pocket with mesh organizer great for cell phone and keys

 This accessory is typically worn by runners and gym rats but I will place this one on the list.
 Some cyclists still like to use an armband to carry their cell phones from time to time.

 One of the nice things about using an armband holder for your cell phone is that it’s out of the way and lightweight to carry.
 Armbands come in many different sizes to fit your phone and they can be sweat resistant.